temporalio/documentation/docs/server/security.md

 ### `ClaimMapper` plugin interface

-`ClaimMapper` has a single method, `GetClaims` that is responsible for translating information from the authorization token and/or mTLS certificate of the caller into [Claims](#claims) about the callers roles within Temporal.
+`ClaimMapper` has a single method, `GetClaims` that is responsible for translating information from the authorization token and/or mTLS certificate of the caller into [Claims](#claims) about the caller's roles within Temporal.
 This component is customizable and can be set via the `temporal.WithClaimMapper` [server option](/server/options/#withclaimmapper), enabling a wide range of options for interpreting a caller's identity.

 <!--SNIPSTART temporal-common-authorization-claimmapper-interface-->